 Before you even think about adding up the payroll numbers, you need to figure out who’s an independent contractor and who’s a full-time or part-time employee.
 Even if this seems obvious, there are legal definitions of each — and differences between the two — that impact how much you actually owe them and how you withhold their taxes.
 If it’s unclear, the IRS will help figure it out for you if you fill out Form SS-8.

 Why is it so important to classify employees correctly?
 Well, if you accidentally classify an employee as an independent contractor, for example, you wouldn’t withhold income taxes for them or pay any payroll taxes.
 That means you could get stuck paying back payroll taxes as a result of your mistake.

 Not to mention, you could have to amend your taxes and potentially pay interest or penalties.
 According to an Economic Policy Institute report, studies of multiple states have shown that 10 to 20 percent of employers misclassify their employees as independent contractors.
 Since employees typically cost companies 25 to 30 percent more than contractors do, you want to be sure you get it right.

 Similarly, the FLSA makes distinctions between exempt and nonexempt employees—in other words, those who aren’t eligible for things like overtime and those who are.

 Payday’s going to be a day your employees cherish, but what day should it actually be?
 And how often should you have it?

 There are three things you need to think about to choose the right payroll schedule:

 - What’s required by your state?
-Check out this list to see if there are any constraints about when or how you can run payroll.
+Check out this list of federal and state payroll resources to see if there are any constraints about when or how you can run payroll.